 How is it played?

-Blood Rage uses known mechanics like card drafting, deck building, controlling areas, upgrading your engine, and fighting with miniatures and blends them into a fresh mixture.
+Blood Rage uses known mechanics such as card drafting, deck building, controlling areas, upgrading your engine, and fighting with miniatures and blends them into a fresh mixture.

 Players start with their clan sheets, that show their current stats: rage (action points), axes (glory from battles), and horns (unit limit).
 Also, there are slots to upgrade your leader, your warriors, ships, and monsters.
 There are four clans in the base game, each with a slightly different flavor.